Orthelious/PDCP_Spring2019/units/A_BusinessStructures_Agency_Labor/a1_BusinessStructuresAndModels.md

 “Business Entities,” “Organizational Structures,” “Operating Models,” “Business Licenses,“ and ”Business Types.”

+*What are some examples from creative practices?*

 ### — Business Models
-Business models help us answer the second questions: what does a particular business do?
+> What does the business ***do***?

+In it's simplest form, a good business model literally tells us what a business does.
+We're going to cover business models, and business plans, in-depth in *Unit E — Business Planning*.

 *What is a business model?*

 * A design or strategy for how a business should operate.
-* A business model describes what resoruces are needed, how financing works, who the customers are, the likely sources of revenue, who the customers are, etc.
+* A business model describes what resoruces that are needed, how financing works, who the customers are, the likely sources of revenue, who the customers are, etc.
 * Here are some examples of business models in the for-profit sphere:
 	* *[What Is a Business Model?
 Business Models Explained](https://articles.bplans.com/what-is-a-business-model-business-models-explained/)*

-We're going to cover business models, and business plans, in *Unit E — Business Planning*.
+*What are some examples from creative practices?*

 ***

 ## <a name="cbs">Common Business Structures</a>